Hunter’s moon and its intense emotional effects on all the zodiacs

 Why is hunter’s moon special this year?

 The October full moon will rise on the 28th of this month.
 During this time, a lunar eclipse will occur, taking place in the constellation of Taurus.
 For the uninitiated, a lunar eclipse is when the Earth is placed directly between both the Sun and the Moon, and its shadow is cast on the lunar surface.
 This time, it will be a partial lunar eclipse, visible in multiple countries, including India.
-It is slated to begin on 29 October at 1:06 am IST and end at 2:23 am on the same night.
+It is slated to begin on 29 October at 3:36am SGT and end at 4:53am on the same night.

-A nearly 100 per cent illuminated full moon can be witnessed on the nights of 28 and 29 October, with the moonrise occurring between 5:05 and 5:45 pm and ending at 5:51 – 6:51 am IST on both days.
+A nearly 100 per cent illuminated full moon can be witnessed on the nights of 28 and 29 October, with the moonrise occurring between 7:35pm and 8:15pm and ending at 8: 21am – 9:21 am SGT on both days.

 It is believed that a full moon coinciding with a lunar eclipse is quite influential for the emotional well-being of individuals.
 It could act as a trigger for the zodiacs to have breakthroughs in their relationships and help them significantly in their path of self-growth.